Racine Belles: History

 In 1946, Anna Mae Hutchison posted a 26–14 record with 102 strikeouts in 51 games, setting an all-time, single-season record for games pitched, and also hurled the first nine-inning no-hitter in Belles history, a 1–0 victory over the Kenosha Comets.
 Winter finished with a 33–9 record, including 17 shutouts and 183 strikeouts in 46 pitching appearances.
 The Belles claimed first place with a league-best 74–38 record, and won the semifinal round of playoffs by defeating the South Bend Blue Sox in four games.
 In Game 1, English drove in the winning run by hitting a double in the bottom half of the 14th inning.
 Then, in decisive Game 5 she knocked the winning run with a single in the bottom half of the 17th inning.
 In this first round series she went 11-for-31 for a .353 average, including her two game-winning RBI.
 After that, the Belles beat the 1945 champions, the Rockford Peaches, four games to two in the final best-of-seven series to clinch the Championship Title.
 Throughout the playoffs, Kurys led all players in average, stolen bases and runs.
 On the other hand, Winter collected four wins in the playoffs, including a 14-inning, 1–0 shutout victory over the Peaches in decisive Game Six.
 The winning run was scored by Kurys on an RBI-single by Betty Trezza, while Danhauser handled 22 chances flawlessly.
 During the regular season, the Belles again showed a great defense, notably by infielders Danhauser (1B), Kurys (2B) and English (3B), while Perlick (LF), Schillace (CF) and Dapkus (RF) patrolled the outfield.
 And moreover, fielding ability and speed on the bases were immensely more crucial and challenging in a dominant pitching league.

 Racine's biggest newspaper, The Racine Journal Times, covered every Belles game, which contributed to community interest in the team.
-Many businesses closed during games to encourage its workers and customers to attend.
+Many local businesses closed during games to encourage their workers and customers to attend.

-After eight successful seasons the Belles lacked the financial resources to keep the club playing in Racine and decided to move to Battle Creek, Michigan at the end of the 1950 season.
+After eight successful seasons the Belles lacked the financial resources to keep the club playing in Racine and decided to move to Battle Creek, Michigan, at the end of the 1950 season.
 Some founding team members, including Danhauser, Dapkus, English, Kurys, Perlick, Schillace and Winter, were disappointed with the new location and would not make the move.
 During eight years, the Belles were a close-knit team, always like a family away from home.
-They thought that all would be different, like a new team, maybe a new manager and, specially, a new location.
+They thought that all would be different, like a new team, maybe a new manager and, especially, a new location.